tonymorris/blog/posts/2013-02-22-memoisation-with-state-using-scala.markdown

 }
 ~~~

 We have traded space (the memoisation table) for speed; the algorithm is more efficient by not recomputing values.
 However, we have sacrificed the elegance of the code.
-How can we achieve both elegance anf efficiency?
+How can we achieve both elegance and efficiency?

 ## The State Monad